Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

 We use two metrics to measure the performance of an optimization algorithm.
-The first is the in-constraint approximation ratio $r$, which is defined so that the best and worst feasible states have values of 1 and 0, respectively.
-The operator whose expectation is equal to the in-constraint approximation ration is given by
+The first is the in-constraint approximation ratio, which is defined such that the best and worst feasible states have values of 1 and 0, respectively.
+The operator whose expectation is equal to the in-constraint approximation ratio is given by

 where $P_\feas$ is a projector onto the feasible-state manifold, and $E_\ell = \bk{\bm x_\ell|H_\obj|\bm x_\ell}$ for $\ell\in\set{\best,\worst}$ are the objective energies of the best and worst feasible states.